R & D of prototype iTOF-MRPC at CEE: Acknowledgments

 \section{Acknowledgments}

 The authors thank the high energy physics group of USTC.
 This project is supported by National Natural Science Foundation of China under grant No. U11927901 and 11975228,the State Key Laboratory of Particle Detection and Electronics under grant No. SKLPDE-ZZ-202202 and the USTC Research Funds of the Double First-Class Initiative under Grant No.WK2030000052.
-Special thank goes to Professor Qing Luo from National Synchrotron Radiation Laboratory (China) for help on FEM calculation (ANSYS).
+Special thank goes to Professor Qing Luo from National Synchrotron Radiation Laboratory (China) for help on finite element analysis (ANSYS).